antoineco/aco-tomcat/README.md

 Parameters common to both `tomcat` and `tomcat::instance`

 **Packages and service**

+#####`version`
+Tomcat full version number.
+The valid format is 'x.y.z'.
+If you install tomcat from package and define this value manually, make **sure** this version of tomcat if available in your system's repositories, since several sub-parameters depend on it.
+Default depends on the distribution.
+*Note:* multi-version only supported if installed from archive

+#####`archive_source`
+Source of the tomcat server archive, if installed from archive.
+Supports local files, puppet://, http://, https:// and ftp://.
+Defaults to `http://archive.apache.org/dist/tomcat/tomcat-${maj_version}/v${version}/bin/apache-tomcat-${version}.tar.gz`

 #####`service_name`
 Tomcat service name.
 Defaults to `${package_name}` (global) / `${package_name}_${title}` (instance).